ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

               "units",        "kg/kg"
               "profile_type", "fixed", "surface_value=3.e-6" /

-In this case, methods applied to this tracer include setting the long name to "specific humidity", the units to "kg/kg".
+In this case, methods applied to this :term:`tracer` include setting the long name to "specific humidity", the units to "kg/kg".
 Finally a field named "profile_type" will be given a child field called "fixed", and that field will be given a field called "surface_value" with a real value of 3.E-6.
 The "profile_type" options are listed in :numref:`Table %s <TracerTable>`.
 If the profile type is "fixed" then the tracer field values are set equal